decred/dcrdocs/docs/mining/proof-of-work.md

 > <i class="fa fa-male"></i> Solo Mining

-<i class="fa fa-exclamation-triangle"></i> **Solo mining is not recommended and is not covered by this documentation!** The Decred network regularly sees a network hash rate of upto 10000Gh/s.
+<i class="fa fa-exclamation-triangle"></i> **Solo mining is not recommended and is not covered by this documentation!** The Decred network regularly sees a network hash rate of up to 10,000Gh/s.
 Solo mining is generally only done by advanced individuals or organized groups with a large cluster of GPUs so it is not addressed here.

 > <i class="fa fa-users"></i> Pool Mining